umalabs/authorization-enhanced-mail-system/README.md

 ## V. Conclusion

 &emsp;AEMS can play an essential role in communication across various industries in the public and private sectors.
-Consolidation of a repository, communication, and identity represents a central source of information within any organization.

 #### *A. Overall Summary*